gadilabi/hash_table/README.md

 This is a simple implemetation of a generic hash table in c.
 The keys must be strings but the values can be anything you wish.
 In the case of a collision it uses linear probing to find an empty spot.
-When the table is 20% full is is resized by 10, these two values can be easily changed by changing the appropriate macros.
+When the table is 20% full is is doubled in size, both the resize threshold and resizing factor can easily customized by changing the appropriate macros.

 The hash table DOES NOT COPY the values inserted which means that:
 * Every key and value inserted into the table must already be on the heap otherwise they will be lost once the function call returns.
-* You must not free any value you have inserted into the table, and when the table is no longer needed use the designated function to free all entries in the table.
+* You must not free any value you have inserted into the table.

 ## Files
 hash\_table.c